jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Dawn.
 Chameleon is dark red.
 It warms.
 Area is green.
 It turns soft green.
 It moves.

-#### Duck Family
+#### Geese Family

 <!-- flies on plants, chameleon in trees, entropy attacks, counter is... -->

-We find each other.
-We dance and putter beaks.
-We are each other's mates.

 Fly.
+Glide.
+Save energy.
+Flock is ahead.
+I call out.
+Flock tired.
+My turn to fly first.
+Flap wings faster.
+I am first.

 Look down.
-Look for deep place in high place.
+Look for open area.
 Nothing.
+Anyone see open area?
+No one sees open area.
 Keep flying.
 Air is warm.
 Glide.
 Glide.
 Save energy.
 See something.

-High in tree.
-Cavity is deep.
+Open area.
+Water is near.
+Grass is near.
+Trees here.
+Good.
+I tell mate, we go down.

+Flock goes down.
+Mate goes down.
+We honk.
+We bow.
+Necks touch.
+We are mates.

+We must find.
+Where to next.
+We must find safe nest.
 Land.
 Look, look.
 Cavity is deep.
-Cavity is safe.
+No predators reach.
+Something in tree.
+It safe animal.

 I lay eggs.
-One each day.
-12 eggs.
-I smell them.
+8 eggs.
+I see them.
 Our eggs.
 My mate brings food.
+Flies are here.
+Bite at flies.
 I sit.
 Warmth.
 I sit.
 He hunts.
 He sits.
 I hunt.
 Rain.
 We sit.
 Sun.
 We sit.
-We smell eggs.
 Must turn eggs.
 We wait.

+Cold comes.
+Puff up.
+Warm comes.
+Puff down.

 Crack.
 Crack.
 Crack.
 Chicks hatch.
-We smell.
+We see.
 Our kids.
 Wet.
 Small.
 Eyes open.
 They see us.
-12 kids.
+8 kids.
 Our kids.

 Day one.
 Chicks dry.
 Soft down.
 Yellow and brown.
 They peep.
 Kids here.
 I fly, bring food.
 They eat.
 I stay.
 He flies.
 Brings food.